0chain/zus-example-website/Readme.md

 } from "@zerochain/zus-sdk";
 ```

+All the transformation described below has been done in [this script](src/assets.js).
+Feel free to use it as reference.

 ### Steps:

-1. Create a script file and add it to your `html` file, inside `head` tag, with `priority` set to `high`, all the code in next steps would be placed inside this script
+1. Create a script file and add it to your entrypoint `html` file, with `priority` set to `high`, all the code in next steps would be placed inside this script

 ```
 script src="assets.js" fetchpriority="high"></script>